 Hall is game for a concept that requires a lot of inner tension and on-the-nose displays of sadness—like dramatically pounding back some wine—but they make for bland scenes of emotional turmoil.
 Her performance becomes a little more interesting toward the middle, when all of the unexplainable things happening in her house (like when the force suddenly turns her speakers ALL THE WAY UP after Bruckner does a quiet close-up on her sleeping face) start to get to her.
 She cracks, and eventually she is so desperate for Owen to come back that she’s not scared by the very real threat that could be in her house.

 And there are, dear reader, many weird elements packed into “The Night House,” even if only a few of them register as entirely thought-out.
-It’s the kind of movie that would make for a fun challenge in how to explain what it all means in as few sentences as possible, in part because it does make sense by the end.
+It’s the kind of movie that would make for a fun challenge in how to explain what it all means in as few sentences as possible, in part because it doesn't make sense by the end.
 I haven’t even mentioned Stacy Martin’s brief role as another woman in Owen’s life, or the second house across the lake, just a couple of bizarre plot threads that fail to mix under Bruckner’s care.